 "What is smelling so good in here, my lady?" he asked.
 The wife shut off the faucet and dried her hands with the corner of her apron.
 She smiled, reached up and gave the husband a kiss on his cheek.
-"I picked a few apples off the tree, peeled and sliced them, sprinkled them with a little spice and sugar, rolled out a crust, and made them into a pie, my love."
+"I picked a few apples off the tree and made them into a pie, my love."

 Another gust sprang up, once again rattling the window panes.
 The husband and wife fell silent.
 Standing together at the kitchen sink, they gazed out of the window and watched the wind chase a couple of pine cones across the porch.
 They had their love for each other, wood in the wood box, and in a short while, there would be a serving of freshly baked apple pie, topped with a scoop of ice cream.